This is part 2 of WHAT IS ELECTRICITY. Loading...

 This is almost impossible.
 Electrons can flow, but "flow" cannot flow.

-This definition is responsible for a whole collection of student
+This definition is responsible for an entire collection of

 Note that this definition conflicts